Term (logic): Building formulas from terms

 Given a set R_{n} of n-ary relation symbols for each natural number n ≥ 1, an (unsorted first-order) atomic formula is obtained by applying an n-ary relation symbol to n terms.
 As for function symbols, a relation symbol set R_{n} is usually non-empty only for small n.
 In mathematical logic, more complex formulas are built from atomic formulas using logical connectives and quantifiers.
-For example, letting $\mathbb{R}$ denote the set of real numbers, ∀x: x ∈ $\mathbb{R}$ ⇒ (x+1)⋅(x+1) ≥ 0 is a mathematical formula evaluating to true in the algebra of complex numbers.
+For example, letting R denote the set of real numbers, ∀x: x ∈ R ⇒ (x+1)⋅(x+1) ≥ 0 is a mathematical formula evaluating to true in the algebra of complex numbers.

 An atomic formula is called ground if it is built entirely from ground terms; all ground atomic formulas composable from a given set of function and predicate symbols make up the Herbrand base for these symbol sets.